 Free trial | 7-day full-feature trial | 14-day full-feature trial |

-Goodcall is different.
-Sure, it offers unlimited minutes too, but it has strict limits on the number of unique customers served per month.
-Bear in mind a unique customer is any caller with a unique phone number who calls and interacts with a Goodcall agent in any given month.
-So, if the same person rings from their landline, speaks to the AI, then calls back later on their cellphone, they’ll be counted as two unique customers.
+Goodcall strictly limits the number of unique customers you can serve per month.
+A unique customer is any caller with a unique phone number who calls and interacts with a Goodcall agent in any given month.
+So if the same person rings from their office line and then calls back later on their cell phone, Goodcall counts that as two unique customers.
+If a spam caller rings you up, that's another unique customer burned.

-This can be a real headache for Goodcall users, because if you exceed your unique customer limit, you’ll be slapped with overage charges at $0.50 per minute 💸
+This can be a real headache for Goodcall users, because if you exceed your unique customer limit, you'll be slapped with overage charges at $0.50 per customer, and you're being penalised simply for having an active, engaged customer base.

 Real-world cost scenario

-Naturally, we’re biased, but you can do the math yourself: if you deal with lots of unique (and repeat) callers, Rosie AI is the better option.
-And even if you don’t, Rosie still gives you the peace-of-mind of a consistent monthly bill with no chance of overages.
+Naturally, we're biased – but you can do the math yourself.
+If you deal with lots of unique (and repeat) callers, Rosie AI is the better option.
+And even if you don't, Rosie still gives you the peace of mind of a consistent monthly bill with no chance of unexpected overage charges.

 Pricing complexity